tum-pbs/pbdl-book/supervised-discuss.md

 but in contrast to other learned representations, they're actually not very good at extrapolation.
 So we can't expect an NN to magically work with new inputs.
 Rather, we need to make sure that we can properly shape the input space, e.g., by normalization and by focusing on invariants.

-In short, if you always train your networks for inputs in the range $[0\dots1]$, don't expect it to work with inputs of $[27\dots39]$.
-You might be able to subtract an offset of $10$ beforehand, and re-apply it after evaluating the network.
+To give a more specific example: if you always train your networks for inputs in the range $[0\dots1]$, don't expect it to work with inputs of $[27\dots39]$.
+In certain cases it's valid to normalize inputs and outputs by subtracting the mean, and normalize via the standard deviation or a suitable quantile (make sure this doesn't destroy important correlations in your data).

-As a rule of thumb: always make sure you actually train the NN on the kinds of input you want to use at inference time.
+As a rule of thumb: make sure you actually train the NN on the inputs that are as similar as possible to those you want to use at inference time.

-This is important to keep in mind during the next chapters: e.g., if we want an NN to work in conjunction with another solver or simulation environment, it's important to actually bring the solver into the training process, otherwise the network might specialize on pre-computed data that differs from what is produced when combining the NN with the solver, i.e _distribution shift_.
+This is important to keep in mind during the next chapters: e.g., if we want an NN to work in conjunction with another solver or simulation environment, it's important to actually bring the solver into the training process, otherwise the network might specialize on pre-computed data that differs from what is produced when combining the NN with the solver, i.e it will suffer from _distribution shift_.

 ### Meshes and grids

-The previous airfoil example use Cartesian grids with standard convolutions.
+The previous airfoil example used Cartesian grids with standard convolutions.
 These typically give the most _bang-for-the-buck_, in terms of performance and stability.
-Nonetheless, the whole discussion here of course also holds for less regular convolutions, e.g., a less regular mesh in conjunction with graph-convolutions.
-You will typically see reduced learning performance in exchange for improved stability when switching to these.
+Nonetheless, the whole discussion here of course also holds for other types of convolutions, e.g., a less regular mesh in conjunction with graph-convolutions, or particle-based data with continuous convolutions (cf {doc}`others-lagrangian`).
+You will typically see reduced learning performance in exchange for improved sampling flexibility when switching to these.

 Finally, a word on fully-connected layers or _MLPs_ in general: we'd recommend to avoid these as much as possible.
 For any structured data, like spatial functions,